5 Essential Tips for SMEs and Start-ups

-Having now worked in Practice for over 20 years, I have supported and advised many business owners, across a range of industry sectors.
-I have experienced over this time, many different styles of management, and learned a lot about what makes the best businesses tick.
-Consequently, I decided to review the key areas of strength exhibited by the most successful business owners, and this has lead, to what are in my opinion, the 5 essential business tips for SMEs and start-ups.
+Having worked in Practice for over 20 years, I’ve been fortunate to have supported and advised many business owners, over a range of industry sectors.
+Over that time, I have experienced many different management styles, and learned a lot about what makes the best ones’ tick.

 - Business plan